jorritvm/python_import_insights/README.md

 The current working directory (cwd) is the directory from which you started the python interpreter or script.
 It can be obtained using `os.getcwd()`.
 It is important for python when resolving relative file paths.
-It has no direct relation to imports.
+:warning: The cwd value has no direct relation to imports.

 ### Modules, packages
 A python **module** is a file containing python code.